NVIDIA/deepops/examples/slurm-bare-metal-dask-rapids/README.md

     ```
 1. Run the benchmark on all compute node GPUs (distributed mode)
     ```
+    vagrant@virtual-gpu01:/shared/benchmark$ ./run.sh -g 1 -d
+    Using Distributed Dask
+    Allocating and initializing arrays using GPU memory with CuPY Array size: 2.00 TB.
+Computing parallel sum . . .
+    Processing complete.
+    Wall time create data + computation time: 128.67964649 seconds
     ```
 1. Run the benchmark on compute node CPUs.
+Here we have 8 cores per node, but replace that with the number for your hardware.
+    ```

+    ```

 ## Cleaning up

+1. Exit back to the login node.
+    ```
+    ```
+1. Kill all the Dask processes.
+    ```
+    ```
-1. End the job.
+1. Exit the shell to end the interactive Slurm job.
+    ```
+    ```